ChrstphrHll/npc_gen/students/Hudsen Aluendalee.md

 ---
 ### Description
 - 4th year Half-Elf Wizard in Fiesn
-- curly brunette hair that's hanging down to their back, Blue eyes, and Dark Tan skin
+- long wavy brunette hair that's plain, Blue eyes, and Dark Tan skin
 - Is Jolly and Noncompetitive, and has Logic as their ideal

 ### Organizations